AqwamCreates/TensorL/docs/TermsAndConditions.md

 ## Changes to Terms and Conditions

-Licensor reserve the right to change these terms and conditions at any time, without prior notice.
-User continued use of the software library after such changes will constitute User's acceptance of the new terms and conditions.
+Licensor reserves the right to modify this Agreement at any time.
+Modified terms will be posted in the Library's repository.
+The modified terms will become effective 30 days after posting for all Users who continue to use the Library.
+User's continued use of the Library after this 30-day period constitutes acceptance of the modified terms.
+If User does not agree to the modified terms, User must stop all use and possession of the Library.

 ## Termination